damog/blog/source/_posts/who-could-tell-it-better-than-him.md

-Title: Who could tell it better than Him?
+title: "Who could tell it better than Him?"
 Date: 2004-08-30 14:31:34
 Tags:
 ---